Optimistic limits of colored Jones polynomials and complex volumes of hyperbolic links: Introduction

 \section{Introduction}

+{For a hyperbolic link $L$, the volume conjecture, proposed by Kashaev in \cite{Kashaev97} claims the following nontrivial relation:

+where vol($L$) is the hyperbolic volume of the link complement $\mathbb{S}^3\backslash L$ and $\langle L\rangle_N$ is the $N$-th Kashaev invariant.
+This conjecture is interesting because it relates geometric aspects of $L$ with the quantum invariants.
+Some people believes it is a hint to more deeper connection between geometric and quantum topology.
+(See \cite{McMullen11} for example.)
+After that, the generalized conjecture was proposed in \cite{Murakami02} that

+where cs($L$) is the Chern-Simons invariant of $\mathbb{S}^3\backslash L$ defined modulo $\pi^2$ in \cite{Zickert09}.
+This conjecture is now called {\it (generalized) volume conjectures} and $\vol(L)+i\,\cs(L)$ is called {\it the complex volume} of $L$.

+When the volume conjecture was first proposed in \cite{Kashaev97}, Kashaev considered {\it classical limit} of the Kashaev invariant and verified his conjecture for three examples.
+Classical limit is a method of mathematical physics to expect the actual limit by using saddle point method of certain potential function.
+Although the behavior of the classical limit looks very amazing, it cannot be well-defined due to the ambiguity of the choice of the potential function.
+Therefore Yokota suggested combinatorial method to define the potential function at \cite{YokotaPre} and showed that some saddle point of his potential function determines the hyperbolic volume.
+This method was first named {\it optimisitic limit} at \cite{Murakami00b} and developed by several authors at \cite{Cho09b} and \cite{Yokota10}.}

-The optimistic limit of Kashaev invariant was first appeared in \cite{Kashaev97} when Kashaev suggested the volume conjecture, and it was formulated and developed by several others in \cite{Murakami00b}, \cite{Cho09b} and \cite{Yokota10}.
-Recently, the author with H. Kim and S. Kim suggested a modified definition of the optimistic limits for any hyperbolic link diagrams in \cite{Cho13a} and showed they determine the complex volumes of the links.
-Comparing to previous definition, this new definition in \cite{Cho13a} was easy to handle and had natural geometric meaning.
+Recently, the author together with H. Kim and S. Kim suggested a modified optimistic limit of any link diagram at \cite{Cho13a} by using slightly different potential function.
+Comparing with previous definition in \cite{Yokota10}, this new definition was easy to handle and had natural geometric meaning.
 (We will summarize the results of \cite{Cho13a} in Section \ref{sec5}.)
+Furthermore, the new definition has several applications on the quantum dilogarithm function in \cite{Hikami07}, the quandle theory in \cite{Cho14a} and the cluster algebra in \cite{Hikami13}.
+(The application to the cluster algebra of \cite{Hikami13} will be discussed in the author's later article.)